roodfluweel/Responsible-Disclosure-Policy/README-en.md

 Despite our concern for the security of these systems, it may occur that there still is a vulnerability.

 If you have found a vulnerability in one of our systems, please let us know so that we can take measures as quickly as possible.
 We would like to work with you to protect our audience and our systems in a better way.

-We have therefore opted for a policy of coordinated disclosure of vulnerabilities (also known as the ‘Responsible Disclosure Policy’) so that you can inform us when you discover a vulnerability.
+We have therefore opted for a policy of coordinated disclosure of vulnerabilities (also known as the 'Responsible Disclosure Policy') so that you can inform us when you discover a vulnerability.

 This Responsible Disclosure Policy applies to all Rood Fluweel systems.
 In any case of doubt, please contact us to clarify matters via infosec@roodfluweel.be.

 # What we ask of you